-The newly-elected Pope Pius XIII wakes up in the morning and decides what to wear.
-He greets his flunkies and prepares to make his first address from Saint Peter’s Basilica.
+The newly-elected Pope Pius XIII dreams he’s emerging from a pyramid of sleeping human babies.
+He awakens, decides what to wear, greets his flunkies and prepares to make his first address from Saint Peter’s Basilica.

 So who is the fictional Pope Pius XIII??

-Instead he orders her to fire the Vatican’s official photographer.
-He never allows his picture to be taken, and for his first address there will be no lighting, no cameraman.
+He fires the Vatican’s official photographer, and for his first address there will be no lighting, no cameraman.
 The faithful must only see a dark shadow.

 …is he worth the time?